soofka/blog/README.md

 ## bugs
 ### major
 - HTTPS does not work properly on Firefox
+- service worker does not work properly when content is updated
 - lack of tests
 - `npm audit fix`

 ### minor
 - specific metrics of google analytics are not being recorder properly
-- service worker does not work properly when content is updated
+- while loading entry content, "loading" appears at the same time as "error"
 - `any`